2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 This technique has been used to successfully find many exoplanets, but it has some drawbacks.
 If the orbit isn't "edge-on", then star's motion will be a little bit more side-to-side instead of to or from you.
 The problem is, we can't figure out using RV alone if there is this inclination, so the RV method can's always give you an exact mass.
 In addition, not all orbits are circular, and the less circular it is, the harder it is to model the motion.
-Finally, the RV method is generally only effective and finding Hot Jupiters, because they produce the largest effect.
+Finally, Hot Jupiters are the easiest type of exoplanets to detect, since they produce the largest effect.
 Therefore this method of detection skews the distribution of discovered planets - the true percentage of Hot Jupiters out of all exoplanets is smaller than it would appear from just using RV.
+Nevertheless, improvements in telescope design and data analysis have allowed astronomers to identifying planets with smaller mass and greater orbital radius than before.